ItsPi3141/alpaca-electron/README.md

 ### Linux

-- You can either download the prebuilt binary (packaged as tar.gz), extract it and execute it with ```./alpaca-electron``` or build the application on yourself.
+- You can either download the prebuilt app (packaged as tar.gz) from the releases page, extract it and execute it with ```./"alpaca electron"``` or build the application on yourself.

 - If you want to build the application yourself:
 >Clone the repository: